PhilipeeX/PhilipeeX/README.md

 # 💫 About Me:
-Currently, I am studying Ruby on Rails.
+Currently, I am working with Ruby on Rails.

 ## 🌐 Socials: